Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost of obtaining a Residential Contractor License:
+The following table categorizes states by the typical cost tier for obtaining a Residential Contractor License based on known patterns and general state trends.

 Bottom Line